 Chris Szota, Chris studies how plants improve the effectiveness of engineered vegetated systems, like green roofs, street tree pits and raingardens, in reducing the volume of polluted stormwater entering urban waterways.

-Tom Sayers (PhD) Tom studies the ecology and evolution of plant-pollinator interactions using multidisciplinary approaches, and specialise in the pollinators, chemical ecology, and thermogenesis of Australian Araceae.
+Tom Sayers (PhD 2018-2020) Ecology and evolution of plant-pollinator interactions of Australian Araceae.

 Carola Pritzkow (PhD 2015-19) Drivers of drought-related physiological, morphological and anatomical trait expressions in a temperate eucalypt